Amazon Machine Images (AMI)

 Access the Wazuh dashboard

-When the instance is launched, the passwords of the users are automatically changed to the ID of the instance.
-In this way, access to the interface is guaranteed only to the creator of it.
+When the instance is launched, the user passwords are automatically changed to the instance ID with the first letter capitalized.
+For example: I-07f25f6afe4789342.
+This ensures that only the creator has access to the interface.
 This process can take an average of five minutes, depending on the type of instance.
-Both the SSH access and the Wazuh dashboard access are disabled during this process.
+During this time, SSH access and Wazuh dashboard access are disabled.

-Once the instance is running and the process to initialize passwords is complete, you can access the Wazuh dashboard with your credentials.
+Once the instance runs and the process to initialize passwords is complete, you can access the Wazuh dashboard with your credentials.

 • URL: https://<YOUR_INSTANCE_IP>